 The terms of our Series B Preferred Stock do not permit us to pay dividends on our common stock unless all accumulated and unpaid dividends on the Series B Preferred Stock have been or contemporaneously are declared and paid, or provision for the payment thereof has been made.
 We paid dividends of \$27.6, or \$52.50 per share, on our Series B Preferred Stock during 2009, 2008 and 2007.
 Regular quarterly dividends, if declared, are \$6.9, or \$13.125 per share.
 Dividends on each share of Series B Preferred Stock are payable quarterly in cash or, if certain conditions are met, in common stock, at our option, on January 15, April 15, July 15 and October 15 of each year.
-Dividends on our Series B Preferred Stock are legally available to pay dividends and our Board of Directors or an authorized committee of our Board declares a dividend payable.
+Dividends on our Series B Preferred Stock are cumulative from the date of issuance and are payable on each payment date to the extent that we have assets that are legally available to pay dividends and our Board of Directors or an authorized committee of our Board declares a dividend payable.